ammar-tanwar/bloglearnbay/posts/5-amazing-usages-of-ai-in-the-entertainment-industries.md

 ---
 title:  5 Amazing Usages of AI in the Entertainment Industries
-stitle: "5 Amazing Usages of AI in the Entertainment Industries"
+stitle: "Top 5 Usages of Artificial Intelligence in Entertainment Industries"
 publish: "Published on"
 published_time: "2022-12-16T13:25:31+05:30"
 modified_time: "2022-12-16T13:25:31+05:30"
-desc: "Artificial intelligence and the entertainment industry have moved beyond the realm of science fiction and are now a reality.
-Through analytics, content optimization, and forecasts, AI in entertainment has gradually started influencing the entertainment sector.
-Get a brief overview of the awe-inspiring advancements in AI in the field of artificial intelligence here."
+desc: "AI in entertainment has gradually started influencing the entertainment sector.
+Get a brief overview of the awe-inspiring facts of AI in entertainment industry."
 # alt:  "Hello"
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/5as-1.jpg"